vineet2104/LowResource_ASR_TTS/README.md

 low resource languages, we must rely on shared knowledge across languages and the ability of deep learning systems to finetune for specific tasks.
 In this project, we explore the problem statements of Automatic Speech Recognition and Text to Speech in detail, emphasizing working in Low Resource Languages.

+#### For theoretical details of this project, please refer to SLP_Report_VineetBhat.pdf in this repository

 ## Steps to Run this project

  * _Training the TTS system for Hindi (or Marathi)_ - refer to TTSModelHindi.ipynb for detailed instructions